New Faculty Spotlight

-Arriving September 1, 2018, new assistant professor Kaihang Wang is taking a lead in the emerging field of genome engineering.
+New assistant professor Kaihang Wang is taking a lead in the emerging field of genome engineering.
 He received a BSc in Biochemistry, with first class honors, from University College London.
 He then went to the Jason Chin lab at the University of Cambridge MRC-Laboratory of Molecular Biology where he received his PhD in Synthetic Biology and Biochemistry in 2008.
 After receiving his PhD, he was awarded a prestigious junior research fellowship at Trinity College.
 Kaihang does research aimed at developing methods to "write" the sequences of entire genomes within living cells, enabling the engineering of synthetic organisms with new genetic codes and new capabilities.
 His future research aims to further develop this genome engineering technology, taking it beyond bacteria to animal cells, and use it to develop a variety of new biotechnology applications.

 New Assistant Professor of Biology and Biological Engineering, Rebecca Voorhees, hails from the Medical Research Council Laboratory of Molecular Biology (MRC-LMB), Cambridge, England, where she is a prestigious Sir Henry Wellcome fellow.
 Rebecca received her B.S. and M.S. degrees in molecular biophysics and biochemistry from Yale in 2007, and her PhD in molecular biology from the University of Cambridge in 2011.
 Rebecca studies the chemical and molecular mechanisms of protein production, localization, and quality control.
 Her current research focuses on what happens to proteins after they are synthesized by the ribosome.
 First, how are they trafficked to different compartments within the cell, and second, what happens when these processes fail, this work is critical for understanding the molecular basis of numerous human diseases that affect protein folding and localization, such as cystic fibrosis and Alzheimer's disease.
 Among other things, Rebecca has used cryo-electron microscopy to study how the cell selectively recognizes hydrophobic sequences that must be delivered to the endoplasmic reticulum for their maturation.
 She made the unexpected discovery that the cell uses progressively more stringent filters for identifying these hydrophobic substrates, which ensures extremely high fidelity in membrane targeting and insertion, thereby preventing protein mislocalization and ultimately disease.
 For her future work, Rebecca plans to continue to utilize both structural and functional techniques, including X-ray crystallography and single-particle cryo-electron microscopy, to explore detailed structural and mechanistic problems in cell biology.